 Top technical talent is always in high demand.
 These candidates are fully aware their skill set is highly sought-after – their inbox is flooded with emails from recruiters and headhunters about new ‘exciting’ job opportunities.

 But the prospect of jumping through lots of hoops to get an offer isn’t all that exciting.

-Elite candidates value their time, and are growing increasingly tired of long and tedious hiring processes.
-Those business that don’t move with the times will lose out on the brightest and best technical talent time and time again.
+Elite candidates value their time and are growing increasingly tired of long and tedious hiring processes.
+Those businesses that don’t move with the times will lose out on the brightest and best technical talent time and time again.